Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 Figure 1: Comparison of volume for a 10cm length of tubing of common inner diameters.

 When the tubing ID is selected, consideration must be given to tubing length.
-The tubing and pinch block in internal pinch valves are enclosed in the port head and typically offer a minimized tube length—and as such, the lowest internal volume for a given tubing inner diameter.
+The tubing and pinch block in internal pinch valves are enclosed in the port head and typically offer a minimized tube length, resulting in the lowest internal volume for a given tubing inner diameter.
 This advantage is particularly noticeable with 3-way valves because the joining point (Y-connector) for an external pinch valve is located externally to the valve.

 What is Carryover Volume?